 By manipulating the borders between constructed knowledge and wild unknowns, my artwork acknowledges that what lies outside experience distorts its very center.

-Naturally curious, Kelsey’s work tends to move across medias, materials, and subjects as she seeks new learning opportunities.
+Naturally curious, Kelsey’s work tends to move across mediums, materials, and subjects as she seeks new learning opportunities.
 This de-centering of her practice often creates threads of association, while abstract tendencies open her artwork to multiple readings.

 2016 MFA, Minneapolis College of Art and Design (Media Studies/Sculpture)